randomPoison/randomPoison.github.io/_drafts/returning-self.md

 But there's no way to make this work while still returning a value from `insert`.

 This is why, in my mind, returning `Self` solely to enable method chaining is a hack and an anti-pattern: You're contorting your API in order to enable something that's completely orthogonal to what your API is doing.
 In the best case scenario it harmless if inconvenient.
 In the worst case it can actively make some uses cases impossible without adding non-chaining method alternatives.
+I'd argue that this is true in any language, but Rust's ownership semantics makes this pattern extra painful in a way that it isn't for languages that doesn't track ownership.

 Cascading as a Better Alternative
 ---------------------------------

-Now for the denouement, the part where I reveal the grand solution to all the problems I have laid out.
-As is often the case with Rust, we don't need to invent a whole new solution to this problem when we could simply steal the solution from another programming language.
-In this case it's Smalltalk as channelled through Dart.
+As is often the case, we don't need to invent a whole new solution to this problem when we could simply steal good ideas from another programming language.

 Dart provides first-class support for method chaining in the form of [method cascades](https://www.dartlang.org/guides/language/language-tour#cascade-notation-).
 The `..` operator is the the "cascaded method invocation operator", and behaves similarly to `.` except that discards the result of the method invocation and returns the original receiver instead.
 This allows *any* method to be chained in Dart, without requiring the author to have thought ahead of time to return `self`.